stratzilla/AI-ML-tutorials/README.md

 ### <a href="https://github.com/stratzilla/particle-neural-network-tutorial">Neural Network using Particle Swarm Optimization Training</a>

 In this tutorial I explain an implementation of a feedforward neural network trained using a particle swarm optimization algorithm.
 The example data set is the Wine set but the implementation is generalized to any input data.
-This tutorial presupposes you've read the Particle Swarm Optimization and Neural Network using Particle Swarms tutorials as while I start from scratch, I do not repeat much information as covered therein.
+This tutorial presupposes you've read the Particle Swarm Optimization and Neural Network using Backpropagation tutorials as while I start from scratch, I do not repeat much information as covered therein.

 ## Stuff I'm Working On